JuergenGutsch/blog/_source/_posts/2018-07-09-aspnetcore-ssl.md

     WebHost.CreateDefaultBuilder(args)
     .UseStartup<Startup>();
 ```
 This method creates the default WebHostBuilder.
 This has a lot of stuff preconfigured, which is working great in the most scenarios.
 But it is possible to override all of the default settings here and to replace it with some custom configurations.
-Wee need to tell the Kestrel webserver which host and port he need to listen on and we are able to configure ListenOptions for specific ports.
-In this ListenOption we can use Https and pass in the certificate file and a password for that file:
+We need to tell the Kestrel webserver which host and port he need to listen on and we are able to configure the ListenOptions for specific ports.
+In this ListenOptions we can use HTTPS and pass in the certificate file and a password for that file:

 ~~~csharp
 public static IWebHostBuilder CreateWebHostBuilder(string[] args) =>